Remote control parking to become legal in Britain

-LONDON, May 17 (Reuters) - British motorists will be able to use an app on their phone or a key fob to park their cars remotely from next month as a new law is introduced, in the latest drive towards self-driving and connected cars.
+LONDON (Reuters) - British motorists will be able to use an app on their phone or a key fob to park their cars remotely from next month as a new law is introduced, in the latest drive toward self-driving and connected cars.

 Cars fitted with ultrasonic sensors and automated and connected software are able to undertake a number of tasks including parallel and end-on parking at the touch of a button whilst the driver stands outside the vehicle.